Common Names

 Tell your healthcare providers about any dietary supplements you’re taking, such as herbs, vitamins, minerals, and natural or home remedies.
 This will help them manage your care and keep you safe.

-Cranberry juice or extracts have not been shown to treat or prevent cancer.
-It may be helpful for urinary tract infections (UTIs) in limited populations, but there is not enough evidence to recommend it for UTI prevention.
+Cranberry juice or extracts may be helpful for urinary tract infections (UTIs) in limited populations, but there is not enough evidence to recommend it for UTI prevention.

-Cranberries contain compounds known as proanthocyanidins that have been shown to prevent bacteria from attaching to the bladder wall, which could cause UTIs.
-Human studies suggest it may be helpful for this purpose in some limited populations, including prostate cancer patients, but overall evidence is conflicting.
+Cranberries contain compounds called proanthocyanidins that may prevent bacteria from attaching to the bladder wall, which could cause UTIs.
+Human studies suggest possible benefit in some populations including prostate cancer patients, but overall evidence is conflicting.
 Cranberry may also prevent bacteria from attaching to the stomach lining and areas in the mouth.
-Although lab studies suggest activity with several types of cancer cells, this has yet to be confirmed in human studies.
+Although lab studies suggest activity against several types of cancer cells, these properties have yet to be evaluated in human studies.

-In patients who are prone to kidney stones, regular use of cranberry should be limited as it contains oxalates, a compound found in the most common form of kidney stones.
+In patients who are prone to kidney stones, regular use of cranberry should be avoided as it contains oxalates, a compound found in the most common form of kidney stones.

-The evidence for this claim is mixed. -
+The evidence for prevention or treatment of UTIs is mixed. - Anticancer effects

-Lab studies show that cranberry juice extract and isolated compounds can inhibit various types of cancer cells, but this has not been confirmed by clinical trials. -
+Lab studies suggest cranberry juice extract and isolated compounds may inhibit various types of cancer cells, but these observations have not been studied in humans. - Stomach ulcers

-Cranberry juice may help to prevent or suppress H. pylori infection. -
+Studies suggest cranberry juice may help prevent or suppress H. pylori infection. - Atherosclerosis

 - You are taking warfarin: Because data is mixed on whether cranberry juice may increase bleeding, usage of cranberry juice should be monitored by a healthcare professional, if not avoided.
 Case reports of bleeding and death in 2 elderly patients who used cranberry juice and warfarin have occurred.